 Under the no-action alternative, the environmental impacts associated with the Project and analyzed in this EIS would not occur.
 Kern River would not construct any component of the Project and, consequently, would be unable to meet the stated purpose and need of the Project to provide firm natural gas transportation service for 140,000 dekatherms per day to the IPP.
 IPA, however, would still require firm natural gas transportation service to convert the IPP from its current coal-fired generation to a combined-cycle natural gas-fired power.
 Until such time as a natural gas supply is provided, the IPP would continue to operate as a coal-fired power generation facility.
-As such, adopting the no-action alternative would result in the continued use of coal-fired power (and the resulting emissions) at the IPP.
-We conclude that the no-action alternative is not a viable alternative because it does not satisfy the purpose and need for the Project, and we do not recommend it.
+As such, adopting the no-action alternative could result in the continued use of coal-fired power (and the resulting emissions) at the IPP.
+We conclude that the no-action alternative is not a viable alternative because it does not satisfy the purpose and need for the Project, and it was not carried forward for additional analysis.